pinellolab/crispr-bean/docs/tutorials/ldl_cds.md

 If the data does not include reporter editing data, you can provide `--no-editing` flag to omit the editing rate QC.

 ## 3. Filter alleles (:ref:`filter`)
 As tiling library doesn't have designated per-gRNA target variant, any base edit observed in reporter may be the candidate variant, while having too many variants with very low editing rate significantly decreases the power.
-Variants are filtered based on multiple criteria in `bean-fitler`.
+Variants are filtered based on multiple criteria in `bean fitler`.

 If the screen targets coding sequence, it's beneficial to translate edits into coding varaints whenever possible for better power.
 For translation, provide `--translate` and one of the following:
 ```